jcallaham/nekflows/README.md

 # Installation

-Clone the repo and then install with `python -m pip install -e .`
+Clone the repo (make sure you have Git LFS installed to pull the POD modes) and then install with `python -m pip install -e .`

 # Flow configurations